liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 __Assumptions__

 In statistics, strict linear regression model makes several assumptions about the dependent variables, the explanatory variables and their relationship:
 * Linearity: The expected value of the dependent variable is a linear combination of the parameters and the explantory variables.
+Residual plot is commonly used to visualize any non-linearity relationship.
 * Independence: The error term is independent across observations and independent of explantory variables.
 That means there is little or no multicollinearity among explanatory variables, and there is no auto-correltion among observations.
+Correlation matrix, Variance Inflation Factor (VIF), Durbin-Watson test are useful to check if indenpendence assumption is violated.
 * Homoscedasticity: The error between observed and predicted values (i.e. the residuals of the regression) should have constant variance.
+Goldfeld-Quandt test can be used to detect Heteroskedasticity.
-* Normality: The error term should be normally distributed
+* Normality: The error term should be normally distributed.
+Kolmogorov–Smirnov (KS) test is used to detect non-normality.
+If any assumption is severly violated, they need to be handled by performing variable transformation (non-linear transformation, Box-Cox transformation, etc) before any meaningful conclusion can be drawn based on the model.

 ## 2. Estimation
 Given a dataset of \\(N\\) observations, we want to find a set of coefficients \\(\mathbf{w}\\) so that the predicted value \\(f(\mathbf{x})\\) can accurately represent observed value \\(y\\) the most.